Best Bolt.new Alternative in 2026: Why Developers Switch to Demeria

 Lovable ($25/month Pro) is a direct competitor to Bolt.new in the prompt-to-app space.
 It generates React/TypeScript code from descriptions.
 The credit system is more straightforward than Bolt.new's token model, but still subscription-based with monthly resets.
 See our Demeria vs Lovable comparison for details.

-Demeria occupies the same prompt-to-app space as Bolt.new and Lovable, with three key differentiators: pay-per-token pricing that eliminates subscription waste, multi-model AI (Claude + GPT) for better output quality, and no daily or monthly limits that interrupt your work.
+Demeria occupies the same prompt-to-app space as Bolt.new and Lovable, with three key differentiators: subscription plans with no daily limits, multi-model AI (Claude + GPT) for better output quality, and 5 free daily credits available to everyone on top of their plan.

 Deployment, export, and code ownership